rkobismarck/appTest/README.md

-# Node Todo App
+# TestApp

-A Node app built with Angular.
+A NodeJS Served  app built with AngularJS.

 ## Requirements